ZupIT/horusec/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support request
-about: Support request or question relating to Ritchie
+about: Support request or question relating to Horusec
 labels: support
 assignees: ''